13 Tips to Deliver Exceptional Presentations

 Somewhere along the way, I conquered this fear.
 Although the nerves never left, I enjoy public speaking in various forms.
 Whether you are proposing a project, introducing a new process, or sharing an update with your team, presentations are an essential, in-person communication tool for project managers.

 In this article, I’m going to share 13 tips to help you deliver exceptional presentations to support your projects.
 The tips cover two areas: preparing for and delivering your presentation.
-In a second article, I will take explore some tricks for getting the most from PowerPoint.

 Preparing Your Presentation